commonkestrel/lexos-cli/README.md

 # Lexos

-This tool is used for gathering the Lexile and Atos levels of books via their ISBN It uses the playwright-go package found [here](https://github.com/playwright-community/playwright-go) to find the results in a headless browser. \
+This tool is used for gathering the Lexile and Atos(AR) levels of books via their ISBN It uses the playwright-go package found [here](https://github.com/playwright-community/playwright-go) to find the results in a headless browser. \
 This does take quite a while depending on your internet connection, but unfortunatly since Lexile book finder requires Javascript, and ARBookFinder is a collection of ASPX pages, there is currently no workaround.